-Sounds crazy right… only one must do thing in Rome that is full of literally a million things to see.
-The best part about this idea is that every person I have talked to that has been to Rome, well they agree.
+Sounds crazy right… only one must-do thing in Rome that is full of literally a million things to see.
+The best part about this idea is that every person I have talked to that has been to Rome agrees.
 Another bold statement for you, Rome is a top 3 city to visit in the World.

 My list in no particular order includes Siem Reap in Cambodia, Rio De Janeiro and Rome.
 Rome set itself apart from any other city I have seen for the one thing this article is about.

-I can’t even just call the city Romantic because it’s so much more than that… it needs its own word.
-A word that encompasses the movie Titanic, Catherine Zeta Jones & the most expensive bottle of champagne drank by little Cupids pouring it on you as you make sweet love & fight a gladiator simultaneously to the sounds of a harp, while hand feeding 42 puppies dog-friendly cookies at the same time but also watching Game of Thrones Season 8 Episode 5…. however, doing it all in God’s name under the watchful eyes and blessings of the Pope.
-All of that means Rome, that’s the word I was looking for…. hopefully I didn’t oversell it.
+You can’t just call the city romantic or beautiful or perfect because it’s so much more than that… it needs its own word.
+A word that encompasses the movie Titanic, Catherine Zeta Jones, the most expensive bottle of champagne, cupids feeding you said champagne while you fight a Gladiator for true love, while hand feeding 42 puppies treats at the same time but also watching GOT Season 8 Episode 5…. all while doing it in God’s name under the watchful eyes and blessings of the Pope.

 This city makes the hair on your arms stand up and a feeling of euphoria that only certain special places, moments or things can give you.
 The only way to describe it is that you feel as if you’re in a book….
 Not just a history book either, add in a romance novel, mystery book or choose your own adventure.

 I honestly said out loud to myself, “what a magical place,” countless numbers of times.
 All you can do as you walk around Rome is continue to say “how.”
 The architecture, statues and details of every step and block are unparalleled.
 You’d think every single structure or piece of art took millions of years to construct.